dvdstelt/weblog/_posts/2021-07-01-distributed-monolith.md

 image: '/images/distributed-monolith/header.jpeg'
 date: 20210701 014322
 title: Distributed Monolith
-description: How can a microservices based architecture, that looked great on paper, turn into a s...
+description: How can a microservices-based architecture, that looked great on paper, turn into a s...
 tags:
   - architecture
   - microservices